Chain of Lakes Park

-Chain of Lakes Park is a baseball field in Winter Haven, Florida.
-The stadium was built in 1966 and holds 7,000 people.
+Chain of Lakes Park was a baseball field in Winter Haven, Florida.
+The stadium was built in 1966 and held 7,000 people.
 It was the spring training home of the Boston Red Sox from 1966 to 1992, after which the Red Sox moved operations to City of Palms Park in Fort Myers.

 In 1993, the Cleveland Indians moved into Chain of Lakes Park after their own stadium in Homestead was destroyed by Hurricane Andrew.
 The stadium served as Cleveland's spring training home until their last game on March 27, 2008.
-Cleveland moved their spring training operations to Goodyear Ballpark in Goodyear, Arizona in 2009.
+Cleveland moved their spring training operations to Goodyear Ballpark in Goodyear, Arizona, in 2009.

-The future of the ballpark and facility is in doubt; its location on Lake Lulu has become valuable for commercial and residential development.
+The future of the ballpark and facility was long in doubt as its location on Lake Lulu became valuable for commercial and residential development.
 In 2011, developers proposed a multipurpose redevelopment of the site, including hotels, restaurants, shops, and a movie theater.
+In December 2020, Winter Haven and Polk County agreed to demolish the stadium and replace it with baseball diamonds and general-purpose athletic fields.
+Demolition began in April 2024.